Alm0stEthical/Alm0stEthical/README.md

 # 👋 Hey there!
 I'm David a **Full-stack engineer**
 ![Profile Views](https://komarev.com/ghpvc/?username=alm0stethical)
 ## What I Do
-I’m currently focused on web and desktop cybersecurity.

 I **build websites** - including Onion sites upon request.
 If you prefer not to have your project showcased, that’s completely fine and comes at no extra cost.

 I specialize in creating websites that: